-For many people, coffee is a critical part of their morning ritual, an essential component of getting the day off on the right foot.
-It's an extremely personal process, and there are a ton of available options in regards to what to brew and how to brew it.
-From dark roasts to light roasts, espressos to pour overs, plastic to stainless steel, decisions abound, and each one will change the flavor and mouthfeel of your final cup.
-Read on to learn about some of the savviest brewers on the market, how easy (or not) they were to use and care for, how conducive (or not) each was to serving multiple people, and — most importantly — how well they brewed up our precious liquid black gold.
+For many of us, coffee is the best part of our morning ritual and a critical catalyst to starting the day off on the right foot.
+Coffee brewing is a personal process, and there are innumerable options and resources for brewing types and methods.
+From dark roasts to light roasts, espressos to pour-overs, plastic to stainless steel… decisions abound, and each one will change the flavor and overall enjoyment of your final cup.
+Read on to learn about some of the savviest brewers on the market, how easy (or not) they are to use and care for, how conducive (or not) each is for serving multiple people, and — most importantly — how deliciously they brew up that precious nectar of liquid black gold.

-No surprise, taste is the factor that we weighted the heaviest in our evaluation.
-If you don't care about taste and just want a caffeine jolt, you can skip the rest of this review and just buy instant coffee.
-But most people don't want to do that and recognize that instant coffee, while convenient, will never taste as good as the real thing.
-Most of us want a smooth, rich, clean flavor, whether lounging on our couch at home or sitting comfortably in a collapsible camp chair.
-We can help you achieve that, even from a bare-bones camp kitchen.
+No surprise here, taste is the factor we weighted the heaviest in our evaluation.
+If you don't care about taste and just want a caffeine jolt, you can skip the rest of this review and buy instant coffee.
+However, most coffee drinkers don't want to sacrifice delicious coffee while camping and recognize that instant coffee will never taste as good as the real thing, though Alpine Start Instant comes close.
+Most of us want a smooth, rich, clean flavor, whether lounging on our couch at home or slamming coffee on the trail during the wee morning hours.
+We can help you achieve that, even with a bare-bones backpacking or car-camping kitchen.

-Recognizing the importance of this rating metric, we conducted several blind taste tests with like-minded coffee lovers to evaluate which products brewed the best.
-We found that all of them made an acceptable cup, but a few stood out for their ability to deliver an elevated flavor that was pleasing even to the pickiest coffee snob.
+Recognizing the importance of this rating metric, we conducted several blind taste tests with like-minded coffee lovers to evaluate which products produced the best final result.
+All the brewers we reviewed made an acceptable cup, but a few stood out for their ability to deliver an elevated flavor that was pleasing even to the pickiest coffee snob.

-The AeroPress came out as the distinct taste winner, though the Hario V60 was a close second along with the Cafellissimo (for the record, a few tasters did prefer the V60 over the AeroPress).
-One taster began using the AeroPress at home every morning after the initial test because she loved it so much.
+The AeroPress continues to stand out as the distinct taste winner, though the MiiR Pourigami, Hario V60, and Wacaco Nanopresso are close rivals.
+These impressive brewers are followed by the ESPRO Ultralight Travel Press and the Bialetti Musa.
+Some tasters did prefer the V60, Pourigami, and the Nanopresso over the AeroPress, though one taster began using the AeroPress at home every morning after the initial test because she loved it so much.
 The AeroPress brews a smooth, strong cup devoid of bitterness.
 By pushing water evenly through the grinds at high pressure, the result has some resemblance to shots of espresso, with a refined and clean flavor.

-Of note, most pour over methods require careful pouring to get the best flavor.
-This is easiest done with a kettle like the Hario Gooseneck Kettle.
-But few people will backpack or camp with such a specialized pouring apparatus.
-Though it didn't score quite as high as the V60 or Cafellissimo, the Primula delivered the most consistent taste with the sloppy pour you often get when camping.
-More on this below.
+Of note, most pour-over methods require careful pouring to get the best flavor.
+This is best done with a kettle like the Hario Gooseneck Kettle, but few people will choose to camp with such a specialized pouring apparatus.
+Though it doesn't score quite as high as the V60 or Pourigami, the Primula Brew Buddy and the MSR MugMate both deliver consistent tastes with the sloppy pour you often get from a pot or JetBoil while camping.

 There's no doubt about it; fresh ground coffee is the gold standard.
-If you want to grind your beans right before brewing, there are a few hand grinder options.
-We have tested several and found the Hario Skerton to be the best.
-The GSI Javamill is also a staff favorite for camping as it doesn't have any glass components and it packs down nice and small.
+If you want to grind your beans right before brewing, there are many hand-grinder options on the market to consider.
+We have tested several, and we like the GSI JavaMill best.
+It doesn't have any glass components, and it packs down nice and small.